-The example contains the following locations where the transports should be served:
+The example contains the following locations where the vehicles should be served:

-- One transport from customer location 1 to customer location 2.
+- One vehicle from customer location 1 to customer location 2.

-- One transport from customer location 2 to customer location 4.
+- One vehicle from customer location 2 to customer location 4.

-- Two transports from customer location 3 and 6 to depot location A.
+- Two vehicles from customer locations 3 and 6 to depot location A.

-- Three transports from the depot location A to customer location 5, 6 and 7.
+- Three vehicles from depot location A to customer locations 5, 6 and 7.

-The route begins at the vehicle start location with a empty ride because the first location along the route is a customer location.
+The route begins at the vehicle start location with an empty ride because the first location along the route is a customer location.